-Take Over Professional Development: Wiggins had one of its teachers certified in Blended Learning through Colorado Empowered Learning.
+Take Over Professional Development: Wiggins had one of its teachers certified in Blended Learning through Colorado Empowered Learning by participating in a six-course series delivered by iLearn Collaborative.
 That teacher now trains the rest of Wiggins staff, ensuring the context of Wiggins team teaching strategic vision is fully embedded in the training on where digital components fit in.

-Engage More Deeply with Digital Curricular Content: Wiggins is now exploring opportunities to use digital curricular content available under the Colorado Empowered Learning program.
+Engage More Deeply with Digital Curricular Content: Wiggins is now exploring opportunities to use digital curricular content available under the Colorado Empowered Learning program through iLearn Collaborative's Digital Content Warehouse.
 They are particularly interested in enabling students who arrive mid-year, or those who are behind, to be able to catch up by reviewing materials from earlier in the year.

 Purpose and Impact